Jonathan E. Sheppard: Steeplechase

 Sheppard came to the United States in 1961 and in 1966 won his first race with his horse Haffaday in a steeplechase event at My Lady's Manor, Maryland.
 In 1973, he won his first earnings championship in steeplechase racing.
 He went on to win the earnings title another twenty-three times.
 He trained the winner of four Breeders' Cup Grand National Steeplechases and holds the record for most wins in the Colonial Cup Steeplechase with eleven.
 Sheppard is the only trainer to win the American steeplechase Triple Crown, doing it with Flatterer, the only horse to win the Eclipse Award for Outstanding Steeplechase horse four years in a row.

 On September 25, 2010, he achieved his 1,000th steeplechase victory as a trainer.
-At Monmouth Park Racetrack his trainee Arcadius took the $100,000 Helen Haskell Sampson Stake (NSA-G1) by a length under Brian Crowley.
+At Monmouth Park Racetrack his trainee Arcadius took the US$100,000 Helen Haskell Sampson Stake (NSA-G1) by a length under Brian Crowley.
 He became the first trainer to send out 1,000 jump winners in the United States.
 This is considered an impressive milestone, considering the low annual volume of National Steeplechase Association sanctioned races.

-On October 29, 2011, with the victory of the runner 'Dugan' at the Aiken Fall Races, Sheppard's career winnings in National Steeplechase Association races rose by $9,000 (USD) to $20,002,192.
-The British-born trainer was the first in the American sport ever to pass the $20-million mark, unadjusted for inflation.
-His closest competitor, Jack Fisher, had yet to hit the $10,000,000 mark at that time.
+On October 29, 2011, with the victory of the runner 'Dugan' at the Aiken Fall Races, Sheppard's career winnings in National Steeplechase Association races rose by US$9,000 to US$20,002,192.
+The British-born trainer was the first in the American sport ever to pass the US$20-million mark, unadjusted for inflation.
+His closest competitor, Jack Fisher, had yet to hit the US$10,000,000 mark at that time.